About The Quartet

 Read More

-Deeply committed to music education, the Miró Quartet have given master classes at universities and conservatories throughout the world.
+Deeply committed to music education, members of the Quartet have given master classes at universities and conservatories throughout the world, and since 2003 has served as the quartet-in-residence at the University of Texas at Austin Sarah and Ernest Butler School of Music.

 Learn How